 Table of Contents

 What’s wrong with the way we do interviews?

 Quite predictably, interviews are the worst predictors of success on the job.
-Most interviews are completely useless and has been documented and validated by research multiple times.
+Most interviews are completely useless and have been documented and validated by research multiple times.
 However, interviews serve a very critical filter.
 That of human interaction.
-The decision of hire or no hire is too critical to be left to algorithms(atleast for now) and they are an important cultural fit filter.
+The decision of hire or no hire is too critical to be left to algorithms(at least for now) and they are an important cultural fit filter.

 We are also naturally biased to see “likeness”.
 Interviewers end up preferring people who are “like” them.
 This is hugely problematic for everyone.
 Instead of creating a diverse and best at their job team, you end up building a team of homogeneous people “alike one another”.

 The most reliable predictors of success